schrodinger/fep-restraints/README.md

 # AB-FEP with Restraints

-Tools to add restraints to FEP+ runs (currently only AB-FEP).
+Tools to add restraints to FEP+ runs.
 Includes a workflow to determine reference structures and restraint widths from plain MD simulations.

 ## Installation